nathancowieson/WCF_website/README.md

 After creating a local clone the intention is then to make the changes locally, checking how it looks, push the changes to github and trigger a pull from the host server.

 ## History
-The code was originally created using the depricated Mac iWeb software.
+The site was originally created using the depricated Mac iWeb software.
 Following the move to github it has been editted using either emacs or SeaMonkey.

 ## Credits
 Thanks to Mark Craig for putting the site together and maintaining it for so long.